Small Group Central

 Most small groups meet for a semester.
 This way, new people can join groups easily and regularly.
 Also, the semester format allows you to try multiple groups each year.
 As relationships form, some groups choose to stay together for consecutive semesters, but new members are always welcome.

-5. Is there childcare available?
+5. Is childcare available?

 Childcare varies from group to group.
 When you search our directory for a group, the group profile will indicate if childcare is available.

 6. What if I don’t like the first group I try?

 The truth is, not everyone will find the best fit with the first group they try.
 This is why we encourage you to select a few groups that interest you, contact the leaders and try out a couple different groups before choosing the best one for you.
 The simple strategy to finding success in small groups is to not give up.
 We believe there is a group that is right for everyone—including you!

 Leading a small group isn’t about being perfect; it’s about serving others by giving them a place to connect.
 Hosting a group is simple—choose a topic that interests you and select a time and location to meet with others to share it.
 We give you essential tools to make your small group successful through Leadership Training and a directory where you can register your group so others can find it easily.
 We believe people’s lives are changed one semester at a time by moving one step toward Christ, and as a small group leader you get to play an important role in that process.

 - September 1

 - September 8